 “includes both warp and weft patterns.
 The warp pattern, consisting of two multicolor stripes on blue, relates to the proverb “Fie buo yE buna,” meaning the head of the family has a difficult task.
 The weft patterns vary throughout the cloth; these examples are “NkyEmfrE,” a broken pot, and “Kwadum Asa,” an empty gunpowder keg.

 In early March, just before the stay-at-home order was put in place, I met with Joe to learn more about his vision for the blazer.
 What we came up with was a single-breasted, relaxed “American fit”, with no back vent, a lightly padded natural shoulder and a low gorge line.
 We also took his measurements so I could start on the first toile.

 To be clear, I am NOT a tailor.
 I am a self-taught seamstress, which means I had to learn a lot of new skills to make this custom jacket.
-“Classic Tailoring Techniques for Menswear: A Construction Guide” by Roberto Cabrera was of immense help and guidance throughout the construction.
+The book “Classic Tailoring Techniques for Menswear: A Construction Guide” by Roberto Cabrera was of immense help and guidance throughout the construction.
 I also looked at V8890 for the drafting of the two-piece sleeve with vent, the welt pocket, and the double piping pocket with flap.

 Shortly after I finished the first toile, Covid-19 was declared a pandemic and we moved our in-person fitting online.
 Our video fitting made it challenging to determine precisely the amount needed to correct the fit in certain areas.
 Consequently, I decided to make a second toile to make sure we would achieve a good fit.
 I added more room in the shoulder area (front and back) and in the back above the waist.
 I raised the armhole, widened the lapel, and lengthened the sleeve.
 These modifications worked well for Joe.
 After our second video fitting, I was ready to proceed with cutting the Kente cloth to make the final garment.